 You can take steps to harden your home to increase the likelihood of its survival when fire hits.
 This includes retrofitting your roof, building surfaces with ignition-resistant or non-combustible materials, and installing dual-pane windows to reduce the chance of shattered glass.

 Make sure your property includes defensible space.
-This space contains grass, trees, shrubs, and woodland that serves as a buffer between the fire and your home.
-This area will help slow or stop the fire and protect your home from catching fire due to heat, flame, or embers, and it will provide firefighters with a safe working area.
+This space contains grass, trees, shrubs, and woodland that serve as a buffer between the fire and your home.
+This area will help slow or stop the fire and protect your home from catching fire due to heat, flame, or embers, while also providing firefighters with a safe working area.

-Ready for Wildfire has a great guide to getting your home ready, which you can see here.
+Ready for Wildfire has a great guide to preparing your home, which you can view here.

 A wildfire is one of the most devastating natural disasters, and with the season in full swing, it’s crucial to be prepared.

-Always be ready to evacuate at a moment’s notice, stay informed by listening to local news and radio stations, keep your emergency kit within arms’ reach, and identify nearby shelters.
+Always be prepared to evacuate at a moment’s notice.
+Stay informed by listening to local news and radio stations.
+Keep your emergency kit within easy reach and identify nearby shelters.

 If you need supplies, our wide selection of non-perishable food, first-aid kits, and battery-operated radios provide enough protection to get your wildfire preparedness bag started.